 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from … Continued

-This Ain’t My First Rodeo explores the psychoacoustic interactions between two synthesizers in quadraphonc sound, with additional material generated and mutated by 1/4-inch tape delay.
+This Ain’t My First Rodeo explores the psychoacoustic interactions between two synthesizers in quad sound, with additional material generated and mutated by 1/4-inch tape delay.
 Anthony Pateras’ new project wraps listeners in an extraordinary sensory experience of musical illusions.

 The title itself also may be deceptive.
 Pateras is no novice, after more than 20 years on the scene.
 But don’t read the work as any kind of boast.
 Instead, the rodeo reference is akin to the turbulent self-reinvention he went through when starting this piece, which he reveals last happened when he wrote Blood Stretched Out for Lampo in 2014.